-Allowable Costs: Requested funds must be utilized to prevent and reduce gun violence.
+Allowable and Unallowable Costs: Requested funds must be utilized to prevent and reduce violent crime.

 Allowable projects and purchases include, but are not limited to:

 - Hiring additional personnel;

 - Overtime;

-- Supplies,
+- Supplies;

 - Training;

 - Travel expenses; and

-- Equipment, and other necessary items related to violence reduction.
+- Equipment or other items necessary for violence reduction.

-Unallowable Costs include, but are not limited to:
+Unallowable costs include, but are not limited to:

-- Weapons, ammunition, and related equipment;

-- Construction or renovation expenses;
+- Construction or renovation;

 - Land acquisition;

 - Lobbying and political contributions;

-- Honoraria:

-- Stipends;
+- o Honoraria;

-- Bonuses;
+- o Bonuses;

-- Alcohol; and
+- Weapons;

-- Vehicles.
+- Alcohol.